-Reading Improvement is a prerequisite for English Composition I for students who score below 19 on the ACT Reading, below 43 on the ASSET Reading Skills, below 83 on the COMPASS Reading Skills, below 78 on Accuplacer Reading, or below 470 on the SAT Verbal, unless the student meets the high school GPA requirements.
+Reading Improvement is a prerequisite for English composition I for students who score below 19 on the ACT Reading, below 78 on Accuplacer Reading or below 220 on the Accuplacer Next Generation Reading, unless the student meets the high school GPA requirements.
 Students must successfully complete Reading Improvement with a "C" or better to enroll in English Composition I when test scores require.

-1High School Cumulative GPA of 3.25 or higher AND a grade of "B" or higher in English 12 (413000) or higher-level English course.
+1High School Cumulative GPA of 3.25 or higher AND a grade of "B" or higher in English 12 (413000) or higher-level English course